JordyAaldering/Big-Data/docs/assignment06.md

 Now we can iterate over all these WARC records, and find all the domains they link to.
 We are going to exclude the links that point to the parent domain itself.
 For this we define a function `getAllDomains`, which returns an RDD of links containing the parent domain, year, and link itself.

 We start with some simple filtering steps to make sure the WARCs contain all the information we need.
-We then map then to a triplet of (domain, year, body).
+We then map them to a triplet of (domain, year, body).
 Then, using `Jsoup`, we extract all links from the body, after which we do some filtering.

 ```scala
 def getAllDomains(warcs: RDD[WarcRecord]) : RDD[(String, Int, String)] = {